 This is highly subjective, but personally I value Ultimate Rewards points at 1.7 cents each.
 This is based on the ability to transfer the points to airline and hotel partners, where I get outsized value (under normal circumstances) for first and business class flights and luxury hotels.

-Step-by-step guide to Chase’s new redemption feature
+Step-by-step guide to Chase’s redemption feature

-How does redeeming Ultimate Rewards points using Chase’s new “Pay Yourself Back” feature actually work?
+How does redeeming Ultimate Rewards points using Chase’s “Pay Yourself Back” feature actually work?
 Just log into your Chase account and go to the Ultimate Rewards homepage, and then in the dropdown you’ll see the option for “Pay Yourself Back.”

 On the next page you’ll see all eligible transactions, starting with those closest to 90 days ago (meaning the most recent transactions will be displayed last).
 You’ll also see the amount of each transaction listed, along with how many points it would take to wipe out the purchase.